 Define the goals of the division authorizing marijuana cultivation permits and build your organization’s mission statement around that.
 Some states may prioritize a high-quality product for qualifying patients while another state may prioritize job creation and living wage jobs or staff diversity.

-Dispensary Permits has invested heavily into producing high quality Cultivation Plans.
-We’re proud of the fact that we can show entrepreneurs what their proposal will look like during an in person meeting and entrepreneurs can preview the plans online.
-In the early stages of the process each member of our client’s Board of Directors have plans they can show investors, elected officials, zoning commissions, engineers and contractors.
+Dispensary Permits has invested heavily into producing high-quality Cultivation Plans.
+We’re proud of the fact that we can show entrepreneurs what their proposal will look like during an in-person meeting and entrepreneurs can preview the plans online.
+In the early stages of the process, each member of our client’s Board of Directors has plans they can show investors, elected officials, zoning commissions, engineers, and contractors.
 With that and our track record of experiences with the permit process in various states are what we consider the Dispensary Permits advantage.
-We deliver a road map to clients outlining all executables and deliveries, when they’re due, and who should be responsible for them.
+We deliver a roadmap to clients outlining all executables and deliveries, when they’re due, and who should be responsible for them.

 The plans your organization considers varies from one state to another.
 Most states require Cultivation Plans to include the cultivation overview that includes in detail, an explanation of each stage of the plant production and supply chain process, including: